jlvandenhout/docusaurus-plugin-docs-editor/README.md

 yarn add jlvandenhout/docusaurus-plugin-docs-editor
 ```

-Then add enable the plugin in your Docusaurus configuration:
+Then enable the plugin in your Docusaurus configuration:

 ```
 module.exports = {